 Step 6

 After a while, your butter and sugar will begin to caramelize along with the pecans, which is when you add the corn syrup.
-Then, let it boil and transfer to a bowl, and let it cool.
+Then, let it boil, transfer it to a bowl, and let it cool.

 Step 7